DannyFirmin/java-exercises-comp1110/src/comp1110/lab2/README.md

 computer, but you will need to share your work with your tutor and discuss it with them in your lab.

-**It is essential that you complete this lab and have a tutor mark it off**.
+**It is essential that you complete this lab and have a tutor mark it off during the lab**.

 ## GitLab Task